-Strike out Section 1, Article 5, page 22, and in lieu thereof insert-The Division Commander, Senior Vice Division Commander, Junior Vice Division Commander, Division Council, Division Secretary, and Division Treasurer, where they are elective, and Delegates, may be elected by acclamation where no objections are raised, and where objection is raised shall be by roll call of the Camps, and a plurality shall elect.
+Strike out Section 1, Article 5, page 22, and in lieu thereof insert The Division Commander, Senior Vice Division Commander, Junior Vice Division Commander, Division Council, Division Secretary, and Division Treasurer, where they are elective, and Delegates, may be elected by acclamation where no objections are raised, and where objection is raised shall be by roll call of the Camps, and a plurality shall elect.

-Strike out Section 5, Article 5, page 23, and in lieu thereof insert-No member shall be eligible for election to office at any meeting of the Division unless present, or where he has authorized in writing the use of his name for nomination and election.
+Strike out Section 5, Article 5, page 23, and in lieu thereof member shall be eligible for election to office at any ing of the Division unless present, or where he has authorized in writing the use of his name for nomination and election.

-In Article 3, Chapter 4, page 34, strike out Section 1, and in lieu thereof insert-The meetings of the Encampment of the Commandery-in-Chief shall be in accordance with the action of the Commandery meeting.
+Article 3, Chapter 4, page 34, strike out Section 1, and in lieu thereof insert-The meetings of the Encampment the Commandery-in-Chief shall be in accordance with the action of the Commandery meeting.

-Article 5, Chapter 4, pages 35 and 36, strike out the word "majority," and insert the word-plurality-, and also strike out all after the word "choice" and in lieu thereof insertofficers may be elected by acclamation unless objection is raised.
+"majority," and insert the word-plurality-, and also strike

+all after the word "choice" and in lieu thereof insertofficers may be elected by acclamation unless objection is raised.
-Article 4, Chapter 6, pages 45 and 46, strike out the word

-"slx," and in lieu thereof insert the word-two.
+Article 4, Chapter 6, pages 45 and 46, strike out the word "six," and in lieu thereof insert the word-two.

-Article 7, Chapter 6, page 47, strike out the word "quarterly," and insert-semi-annually; and strike out the words "April" and "October," and in the latter part of this Article, insert-semi-annually-instead of "quarterly."
+Article 7, Chapter 6, page 47, strike out the word "quarterly" and insert-semi-annually; and strike out the words "April" and "October," and in the latter part of this Article, insert semi-annually-instead of "quarterly."

-Article 8, Chapter 6, pages 47 and 48, strike out the words

-"Division Commander," and insert the word-Camp.
+Article 8, Chapter 6, pages 47 and 48, strike out the words "Division Commander," and insert the word-Camp.

-In Article 13, strike out the word "quarterly" and insert-six months.
-Strike out the word "four" and insert the word-two.
+In Article 13, strike out the word "quarterly" and insert six months.
+Strike out the word "four" and insert the word two.
 Strike out the words "April" and "October."